crosswalk-project/crosswalk-ios/README.md

   * Create an iOS application project called `Echo`.
     * In File -> "Save As Workspace..." to create a workspace for the project.
     * Add `XWalkView` project into your workspace, and link the `XWalkView.framework` into your app target.
-    * For quick test, replace `ViewController.swift`, `AppDelegate.swift` and `Main.storyboard` with the corresponding files in crosswalk-ios/AppShell/AppShell, which have setup a WKWebView instance for you.
+    * For quick test, replace `ViewController.swift`, `AppDelegate.swift` and `Main.storyboard` with the corresponding files in crosswalk-ios/AppShell/AppShell, which has setup a WKWebView instance for you.
     * Create a directory called `www` to place your HTML5 files and resources, and create `index.html` in it as your entry page:
   ```html
   <html>